Dividing a Business in a Rogers County Divorce

 How to Divide an Inherited Business?

-Whether you inherited a business before or after marriage, the family court in Rogers County will treat it as your separate asset during a divorce.
+Whether you inherited a business before or after marriage, the family court will treat it as your separate asset.
 The condition is that you should have legally maintained the business throughout your marriage as a separate property.

-If during the course of marriage, you added your spouse as a co-owner or made him or her partner or director just for the purpose of business management or taxation benefits, even your inherited family business in this case may be treated as a marital property subject to division during a divorce.
+If during the course of marriage, you added your spouse as a co-owner or made him or her partner or director, even your family business in this case may be marital property subject to division during a divorce.

 Prenup or Postnup can Protect Business OwnershipDividing a Business in a Rogers County Divorce

 A prenuptial agreement is one of the most effective ways to protect assets in a divorce.
-A prenuptial agreement designates how marital on non-marital assets are divided.
-Even is you start the business after you’re married the business and its division can still be decided beforehand.
+A prenuptial agreement designates how to divide marital on non-marital assets.
+Even if you start the business after, you can still decide its division beforehand.

 Claremore Divorce Attorney Near You